 Pumpkin Science Center Exploration Activities

 We measured real pumpkins of various sizes and also discovered the pumpkins float!
-The little pumpkins and the large ones!
+The little pumpkins and even the large ones!
 You can do this activity as a whole group or break your classroom into small groups.

 Pumpkin Poem